nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

 (Optional) Explore the Kubernetes Cluster
 ------------------------------------------

-If you're familiar with kubernetes (k8s), you can look at the k8s cluster created by NGINX Controller for resiliency purposes.
+If you're familiar with Kubernetes (k8s), you can look at the k8s cluster created by NGINX Controller for resiliency purposes.

 #.
 Use your existing PuTTY session to "controller-3" or create a new session to one of the Controller instances.